strets123/frictionless-pres/PITCHME.md

 * Standards that work for both end and CLI tools
 * CLI usability for non-coders

+---

-#### OK, I learn best by doing, so let's build an end-to-end tool using frictionless data
+#### OK, I learn best by doing, so let's build an end-to-end tool using frictionless data's tools

 ---
 #### Imaginary Brief